localsonu/sample-crud-assignment/README.md

     import project in IDE go to "employee_management\samplecrud\src\main\java\com\samplecrud\SamplecrudApplication.java" just right click and click on "Run SamplecrudApplication". for refrence check (How to run.png) in static folder.

-                HOW TO RUN ANGULAR FRONTKEND
+                HOW TO RUN ANGULAR FRONTEND
     import project in IDE go to \employee_management\samplecrud-frontend\src
     COMMAND TO RUN : ng serve
      for refrence check (How to run ui.png) in static folder.